microsoft/qlib/docs/component/estimator.rst

 Custom Trainer
 ~~~~~~~~~~~~~~~~~~

-Qlib support custom trainer, but it must be a subclass of the `qlib.contrib.estimator.trainer.BaseTrainer`, the config for custom trainer may be as following,
+Qlib supports custom trainer, but it must be a subclass of the `qlib.contrib.estimator.trainer.BaseTrainer`, the config for a custom trainer may be as following:

 .. code-block:: YAML